patching...

 Short-term leases for charter schools Newark Legacy, for space within Madison Avenue School, and North Star Academy, within Dr. Martin Luther King Jr. School, as well as long-term leases for 100 Legacy Academy Charter School, within West Side NAF, and Team Academy Charter School, within 18th Avenue School, have been approved under Anderson's veto.

-The board overwhemingly voted down the four charter leases during a special meeting Monday night, approving just a two-year contract to Paulo Friere, which will occupy space within Burnet Street School next school year.
+The board during a special meeting Monday night, approving just a two-year contract to Paulo Friere, which will occupy space within Burnet Street School next school year.

 "Our singular focus remains working towards the day when every single Newark student attends a school that puts them on the path to college readiness - regardless of the type of school," Anderson said.
 "We are working tirelessly to make Newark Public Schools a desirable option for families by transforming our schools."